 - No US currency is to be given as change or exchanged for tokens in any manner.
 The sale must be for the exact amount of the scrip or the customer can make up the difference with cash. - Accept only our Columbia Farmers Market association tokens.
 Other market association tokens cannot be redeemed. - All market vendors and farmers must accept tokens for eligible food products.
-Customers using tokens must receive the same respect as other customers. - All food-stamp eligible food items, food seeds and food plants can be purchased with tokens.
+Customers using tokens must receive the same respect as other customers. - Tokens representing SNAP and the Access to Healthy Food program can only be used to purchase eligible food items, food seeds and food plants can be purchased with tokens.
 No hot food or non-food items such as flowers, clothing or crafts can be bought with tokens.
+Double Up Food Bucks tokens can only be used to purchase fresh fruits and vegetables.

-COLUMBIA FARMERS MARKET'S VENDOR GUIDE TO CASH VALUE TOKENS
+GUIDE TO CASH VALUE TOKENS